dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 During scans, the rowid is locked in SHARED or UPDATE mode while the cursor is positioned on the key.
 The lock on current rowid is released before the cursor moves to the next key.

+For most use cases, this is the recommended isolation mode as it provides the best concurrency.

 Repeatable Read (RR)
 --------------------